mesqueeb/is-what/README.md

 Very simple &amp; small JS type check functions.
 It's fully TypeScript supported!

+## Motivation

-**Motivation:** I built is-what because the existing solutions were all too complex or too poorly built.
+I built is-what because the existing solutions were all too complex or too poorly built.

 I was looking for:
 - A simple way to check any kind of type (including non-primitives)